KMF is Greenpower Centre of Excellence

 "We are thrilled to be recognised as a 'Centre of Excellence' by Greenpower, which will allow us to work with a greater number of primary school students and introduce more local businesses to the charity."

 The Centre of Excellence programme was created by Greenpower Education Trust to ensure that the Greenpower project is accessible to all young people in the UK via schools, colleges and youth groups.
-Centers of Excellence will provide advice, as well as resources such as use and training in Siemens Solid Edge CAD program, use of tools to any local team that would like to be or are already involved in the project.
+Centres of Excellence will provide advice, as well as resources such as use and training in Siemens Solid Edge CAD program, use of tools to any local team that would like to be or are already involved in the project.
 With over 600 schools and institutions involved in the Greenpower project, the search is on to establish a hub in each region.

 Any primary schools who wish to utilise KMF's Education Resource Centre, please do not hesitate to contact Jenny Conlon — email@example.com or 01782 569060.